"They started listening. And then engaging."

 So Janine—who is a white woman married to a black man—and I started getting together once a month and having really meaningful conversations about race and how it plays out in our community.
 It was really helpful, for both of us.

 “We’d invite people in, and then engage with a film or media clip or other content that brought up issues related to race.
 Then, we’d have a facilitated conversation about it.
 The responses were far-ranging: from people thinking this wasn’t their work, to people really digging in.
-The events continued and were very well attended: about forty or fifty people every month came.
+The events continued and were very well attended: about 40 or 50 people came every month.
 A lot of the attendees were white.
 We had some really direct conversations about race, and we found that people really wanted to talk.
 They wanted tools to help make their community better.

 It hadn’t occurred to me, but Jennifer was right.
 If we wanted to effect real change, we had to bring stakeholders to the table.
 So, soon after, Jennifer and I sat down at my dining room table and began to develop a way to formally engage the leadership in Oshkosh.

-We decided we’d create a curriculum—the Racial Literacy Workshop, and the Color Brave Conversations, that groups can use to help develop racial competency—and then we reached out to stakeholders who needed to be a part of this important dialogue.
+We decided we’d create a curriculum—the Racial Literacy Workshop and the Color Brave Conversations, that groups can use to help develop racial competency.
+Then we reached out to stakeholders who needed to be a part of this important dialogue.

 How can we make our Oshkosh community a place where anybody, no matter their race, ethnicity, gender, or sexuality, fit in?